-Poland, officially the Republic of Poland, is a Central European nation bordering several countries, including Germany, Ukraine, and Lithuania.
-Its landscape stretches from the Baltic Sea to the Sudetes and Carpathian Mountains.
-Poland is divided into sixteen voivodeships and has a population of over 38 million, making it the fifth most populous member of the EU.
-It is also the fifth-largest EU country by land area.
-Warsaw is the capital and largest city, with other major cities including Kraków, Wrocław, and Gdańsk.
+Poland, officially the Republic of Poland, is a Central European country bordered by the Baltic Sea to the north and the Sudetes and Carpathian Mountains to the south.
+It shares borders with several countries, including Germany, Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, and Kaliningrad Oblast.
+With a varied landscape, diverse ecosystems, and a temperate climate, Poland is divided into sixteen voivodeships.
+As the fifth most populous member of the European Union with over 38 million people, it is also the fifth largest EU country by land area.
+Warsaw is the capital and largest city, with other major cities including Kraków, Wrocław, Łódź, Poznań, and Gdańsk.

-In 1905, Henryk Sienkiewicz won the Nobel Prize in Literature for "Quo Vadis".
+In 1905, Henryk Sienkiewicz won the Nobel Prize.

 In November 1918, following the armistice with Germany, Poland regained its independence as the Second Polish Republic.